reactjs/react.dev/content/docs/reference-react-component.md

 shouldComponentUpdate(nextProps, nextState)
 ```

 Use `shouldComponentUpdate()` to let React know if a component's output is not affected by the current change in state or props.
-The default behavior is to re-render on every state change, and in the vast majority of cases you should rely on the default behavior.
+The default behavior is to re-render on every state change, and in the vast majority of cases, you should rely on the default behavior.

-`shouldComponentUpdate()` is invoked before rendering when new props or state are being received.
+`shouldComponentUpdate()` is invoked before rendering when new props or states are being received.
 Defaults to `true`.
 This method is not called for the initial render or when `forceUpdate()` is used.

 This method only exists as a **[performance optimization](/docs/optimizing-performance.html).** Do not rely on it to "prevent" a rendering, as this can lead to bugs. **Consider using the built-in [`PureComponent`](/docs/react-api.html#reactpurecomponent)** instead of writing `shouldComponentUpdate()` by hand. `PureComponent` performs a shallow comparison of props and state, and reduces the chance that you'll skip a necessary update.